Thermoregulation: Arthropoda

 The maximum temperatures tolerated by certain thermophilic arthropods exceeds the lethal temperatures for most vertebrates.

 The most heat-resistant insects are three genera of desert ants recorded from three different parts of the world.
 The ants have developed a lifestyle of scavenging for short durations during the hottest hours of the day, in excess of 50 C, for the carcasses of insects and other forms of life which have died from heat stress.

 In April 2014, the South Californian mite Paratarsotomus macropalpis has been recorded as the world's fastest land animal relative to body length, at a speed of 322 body lengths per second.
-Besides the unusually great speed of the mites, the researchers were surprised to find the mites running at such speeds on concrete at temperatures up to 60 C, which is significant because this temperature is well above the lethal limit for the majority of animal species.
+Besides the unusually high speed of the mites, the researchers were surprised to find them running at such speeds on concrete at temperatures up to 60 C, which is significant because this temperature is well above the lethal limit for most animal species.
 In addition, the mites are able to stop and change direction very quickly.

-Spiders like Nephila pilipes exhibits active thermal regulation behavior.
-During high temperature sunny days, it aligns its body with the direction of sunlight to reduce the body area under direct sunlight.
+Spiders like Nephila pilipes exhibit active thermal regulation behavior.
+During high-temperature sunny days, it aligns its body with the direction of sunlight to reduce the body area under direct sunlight.